puzzle/ccli/README.md

 ```
   Command:           Summary:

-  account            Fetches an account by the given id
+  encryptable            Fetches an encryptable by the given id
   folder             Selects the Cryptopus folder by id
   help               Display global or [command] help documentation
   k8s-secret-pull    Pulls secret from Kubectl to Cryptopus